 The group held two major community clean-up debris days to remove the marine debris from the wetlands, and the litter and illegal dumping from surrounding areas.
 Over these two working bees, the volunteers and contractors removed 6.3m³ of litter, over 100kg, made up of plastic bottles, plastic bags, fishing equipment, shoes, tyres, fridges and furniture.

 Project: Bay Friendly Events

-Previous events hosted at this location have resulted in huge negative environmental impacts from waste blowing into the bay and being dumped on foreshore and beach areas adjacent; ending up as marine litter.
+A litter collection audit was undertaken at the 4 day Celtic Festival – previous events hosted at this location have resulted in huge negative environmental impacts from waste blowing into the bay and being dumped on foreshore and beach areas adjacent, ending up as marine litter.